square/square-php-sdk/doc/models/retrieve-customer-segment-response.md

 # Retrieve Customer Segment Response

-Defines the fields included in the response body for requests to __RetrieveCustomerSegment__.
+Defines the fields that are included in the response body for requests to the `RetrieveCustomerSegment` endpoint.

-One of `errors` or `segment` is present in a given response (never both).
+Either `errors` or `segment` is present in a given response (never both).

 ## Structure